-The second wife of Henry VIII and the first wife he executed, Anne is the most famous and persistent of all the Tower ghosts.
-She has been seen on the Tower Green where she was executed, in St. Peter ad Vincula where she was buried and even wandering corridors as a headless body
+The second wife of Henry VIII, and the first wife he executed, Anne is the most famous and persistent of all Tower ghosts.
+She is seen on the Tower Green where she was executed, in St. Peter ad Vincula where she was buried, and wandering corridors as a headless body

 Lady Jane Grey

 She was only queen for ten days before being executed by Mary, Queen of Scots.
 Lady Jane Grey and her husband, Lord Guildford Dudley, were advanced as an Anglican alternative to the Catholic Mary.
-Upon Mary’s marriage to Philip of Spain and being crowned Queen, she sentenced both to death and both were beheaded.
-Lady Jane Grey’s ghost has been seen wandering the battlements, a lonely, solitary figure.
+Upon Mary’s marriage to Philip of Spain, and being crowned Queen, she sentenced both to death and they were beheaded.
+Lady Jane Grey’s ghost is seen wandering the battlements, a lonely, solitary figure.

 Lord Guildford Dudley

 Lord Guildford Dudley’s ghost haunts Beauchamp Tower, sitting in his cell and weeping late into the night.
 Lord Dudley is also said to be responsible for the word “Jane” etched into the wall.